dragonfruitnetwork/dragon6-api/readme.md

 ## Overview

 Dragon6 Core is a Combination of the REST API and the Web Frontend.
-It is a .NET Core 2.2 Project, with a Dockerfile configured for heroku in the project folder
+It is a .NET Core 2.2 Project, with a Dockerfile configured for heroku and general linux in the project folder

+### Heroku Container

-The CI will auto build and upload it to the Heroku Container Registry, but will need to be manually updated using the command:
+The CI will auto build and upload the heroku container to the Heroku Container Registry, but will need to be manually updated using the command:

 > `heroku container:release web -a dragon6`